ozyurtf/io-scheduler/README.md

 2) The **IO device controller interprets the instructions stored in its control registers** and **starts executing the requested operation**.
 3) If the **IO operation involves transferring data between the IO device and main memory**, the **IO device controller interacts directly with the main memory**.
 And it does this through **direct memory access (DMA).**
 4) With **DMA**, the **IO device controller can access the main memory independently**, **without the constant intervention of the CPU**.
 The **CPU sets up the DMA operation by providing the necessary information**, such as the **memory address** and the **amount of data to be transferred**.
-5) The **DMA controller** performs the **data transfer between the IO device and main memory**.
-It reads data from the IO device and writes it to the designated memory location, or reads data from memory and sends it to the device, depending on the IO operation.
+5) The **IO device controller** performs the **data transfer between the IO device and main memory**.
+It reads data from the IO device and writes it to the designated memory location through DMA, or reads data from memory and sends it to the device, depending on the IO operation.
 6) **Once** the **data transfer** is **complete**, the **IO device controller updates its status registers** to **indicate** the **completion of the operation** and may **generate an interrupt to notify the CPU**.

 **DMA controller** contains **several key components**: